Homeostatic Criticality in Neuronal Networks: The model and its mean-field approximation

 For random networks, a continuous phase transition is also observed:

-(see Fig.~\ref{fig1}).
-The critical point is independent of $K$, but shows a dependence on $\mu$ that seems to follow $\tilde{W}_c(\mu) = (1-\mu) \tilde{W}_c(0)$ (see~\cite{Girardi2021} for the infinite $K$ limit).
-Meanwhile, $\beta = 1$ is independent of $K$ and $\mu$, which is compatible with the finding of mean-field DP exponents in a large set of experiments, for networks with presumable very different wiring topology and leakage parameters~\cite{Beggs2003,Beggs2004,Carvalho2021}.
+which can clearly be seen in Fig. \ref{fig1}.
+The critical point is independent of $K$ (see the Supplementary Material for details), but depends on $\mu$ according to $\tilde{W}_c(\mu) = (1-\mu) \tilde{W}_c(0)$ similarly to the infinite $K$ limit~\cite{Girardi2021}.
+Meanwhile, $\beta = 1$ is independent of $K$ and $\mu$, which is compatible with the finding of mean-field directed percolation (DP) exponents in a large set of experiments~\cite{Beggs2003,Beggs2004,Carvalho2021}.
+Since the critical exponents of many branching processes-like universality classes coincide at the mean-field level (\textit{e.g.} DP, Manna ~\cite{Henkel2008}), we cannot ensure that our model belongs to the DP class.

-Notice that, for zero activity, Eq.~\eqref{eq:mod2D} has a steady state $V^* = I/(1-\mu)$.
-From the condition $V^* > \theta$ for firing, we define the effective field $h = I - (1-\mu)\theta$ for general $\mu$.
-At the transition to the active phase, $V^* = \theta$, so that $h$ must be zero~\cite{Girardi2020}.
+In order to tune the network to the critical point~\cite{Levina2007,Bonachela2009,Bonachela2010,Brochini2016,Costa2017,Kinouchi2019,Girardi2020,Kinouchi2020}, we will introduce homeostatic mechanisms for parameters $\Gamma_i$, $\theta_i$ and $W_{ij}$.
+The calculations are done in the mean-field level for $\mu = 0$, but similar results can be shown in simulations for general $K$ and $\mu$.

-To tune the network to the critical region~\cite{Levina2007,Bonachela2009,Bonachela2010,Brochini2016,Costa2017, Kinouchi2019,Girardi2020,Kinouchi2020}) we introduce our model with homeostatic mechanisms.
-The calculations are done at the mean-field level for $\mu = 0$, but similar results can be shown in simulations for general $K$ and $\mu$.
-First, we apply a depressing-recovering dynamic to the control parameter $\tilde{W}(t) \equiv \avg{\Gamma_i W_{ij}(t)}$.
+First, we impose depressing-recovering dynamics to the control parameter $\tilde{W}(t) \equiv \avg{\Gamma_i W_{ij}(t)}$.
 Following biological motivations, we propose two mechanisms: one for neuronal gains $\Gamma_i(t)$ and another for synaptic weights $W_{ij}(t)$.
-We use dynamics similar to the Levina-Hermann-Geisel synaptic dynamics~\cite{Levina2007} for both variables:
+We use dynamics similar to the Levina-Hermann-Geisel mechanism~\cite{Levina2007} for each variable:

-The dynamics for synaptic weights ($W_{ij}$) has a basal level $A_i(1-\mu_{i})/\Gamma_{i}(t)$, a recovery time $\tau_W$ and a depressing factor $0< U_W< 1$ related to the fraction of neurotransmitter vesicles depleted in the synapse due to a presynaptic spike $X_j=1$.
+The dynamics for synaptic weights ($W_{ij}$) has a basal level $A_i(1-\mu_{i})/\Gamma_{i}(t)$, a recovery time $\tau_W$ and a depressing factor $0< U_W< 1$ related to the fraction of depleted neurotransmitter vesicles in the synapse due to a presynaptic spike $X_j=1$.
 A similar idea applies to the dynamics of membrane excitability (neuronal gains $\Gamma_i$).